Manhbui1208/manhbui1208.github.io/index.md

 ## Research Interests

-Recently, I've been working on **AI reasoning models**, focusing on **Reinforcement Learning Post-Training**.
-During my time at UTS Australia, I focused on Privacy-Preserving Deep Learning using Homomorphic Encryption and Federated Learning to solve privacy problems in networking systems, including IoT and edge computing.
-Before this, at VNU-UET, I worked on the application of multimodal AI to blockchain security, with a focus on cyberattack detection at both the network layer and bytecode-level of the Ethereum system.
+Recently, I've been working on **Privacy-Preserving Deep Learning**, focusing on integrating Homomorphic Encryption (HE) and Secure Multi-party Computation (SMPC) to emerging deep learning models.
+Alongside this, I have a strong interest in fundamental deep learning, particularly on **Reinforcement Learning** and language models from a deeper theoretical perspective.

 ## News